 Remove beef tri-tip from marinade and discard any remaining marinade in bag.

 Grill beef tri-tip over medium heat, turning occasionally for about 25 to 30 minutes depending on the thickness of the cut and your preferred doneness.

 Once done, remove from grill and let rest for 5 to 10 minutes.

 Carve across the grain, sprinkle with sesame seeds, and serve.

-If you would like an extra sauce to go on top, simply double the marinade recipe.
+- If you would like an extra sauce to go on top, simply double the marinade recipe.
 Split mixture by using half of it as a marinade and placing the other half into a medium saucepan.
 This will be your serving sauce.
-Bring mixture to a high simmer for 1 minute, reduce to low and let mixture continue simmering for 8-10 minutes.
+Bring mixture to a high simmer for 1 minute, reduce to low and let mixture continue simmering for 8 to 10 minutes.
 Keep a close eye on it to ensure that there is no burning.